Delicious (TV series)

-Delicious is a British TV drama series starring Dawn French and Emilia Fox.
-The four-part series, written by Dan Sefton and directed by Clare Kilner and John Hardwick, premiered on Sky One on 30 December 2016.
+Delicious is a British drama television series starring Dawn French and Emilia Fox.
+The first four-part series, written by Dan Sefton and directed by Clare Kilner and John Hardwick, premiered on Sky One on 30 December 2016.
 A second season followed, and the third and final season ended on 18 January 2019.

 Synopsis

 The series is set in Cornwall, England, where celebrity chef Leo is married to the beautiful Sam and has a successful hotel business.
 However, he is having an affair with his first wife Gina, a talented cook from whom he stole many of his recipes and cheated on for years.

 Leo has a grown daughter Teresa with Gina and a grown son Michael with Sam.
-Leo’s mother Mimi is alive, and lives at the hotel.
+Leo's mother Mimi is alive, and lives at the hotel.
 At the end of the first episode, Leo dies, but he does not disappear.
 He comes back in memories or in conversations with Gina, or as a voice commenting on the dilemmas faced by those he loved.
 The restaurant is left to Gina, while the money is left to Sam.
 There is not much money, so Sam and Gina decide to run the hotel together.
-Teresa’s real father James shows up, Gina’s ex; Michael and Teresa learn they are not half siblings.
+Teresa's real father James shows up, Gina's ex; Michael and Teresa learn they are not half siblings.
 One year after Leo dies, another grown son, Adam, a chef, appears on the scene, product of an affair Leo had with a supplier and whom Gina has taken on as her protégé.
-Further, Gina’s father appears at the hotel.
+Further, Gina's father appears at the hotel.

-Gina marries James, Teresa’s father, in a huge wedding and reception at the hotel.
+Gina marries James, Teresa's father, in a huge wedding and reception at the hotel.
 En route to their honeymoon, Gina tells him she cannot be married and walks out.
 Michael and Teresa go off travelling together; Teresa returns home alone at the start of Series 3.
 Mimi gives Teresa a pregnancy test kit.
 Teresa is pregnant.
 Mimi has had a biopsy of a lump but has not looked at the results of the biopsy.
-Mimi and Teresa make a pact to keep each other’s secrets.
-Meanwhile, Gina and Sam separately sleep with the same man, Mason Elliot, who loves Gina’s cooking and is sought by Gina as an investor in the hotel.
+Mimi and Teresa make a pact to keep each other's secrets.
+Meanwhile, Gina and Sam separately sleep with the same man, Mason Elliot, who loves Gina's cooking and is sought by Gina as an investor in the hotel.
 Teresa begins working in the hotel, with a focus on keeping the cost of supplies in line.